ckkummer/ckkummer/README.md

 🔧 Tools & Skills

-Python: PyTorch, TensorFlow, NumPy, pandas, matplotlib
+Python: PyTorch, TensorFlow, NumPy, pandas, matplotlib, scikit-learn, torchvision, PIL

-R: RStudio, ggplot2
+R: RStudio, ggplot2, dplyr, quantmod, forecast, tseries, fGarch, fBasics

 Databases: SQL

-I am always open to learning, networking, and collaborating — please don’t hesitate to reach out!
+I am always open to learning, networking, and collaborating.
+Please don’t hesitate to reach out!

+Please be mindful of how you may use this content.
+None of the content here (especially historic courseworok) is to be used in such a way that violates academic and general integrity.
+Again, this page serves as a way for me to demonstrate and display my technical capacity.